Exact Clustering in Tensor Block Model: Statistical Optimality and Computational Limit: Real Data Analysis

 \subsection{Flight Route Network}

-In the first application, we study a subset of the worldwide air routes networks based on 66,765 global flight routes from 568 airlines and 3,409 airports\footnote{Available at: \url{https://openflights.org/data.html\#route}}.
-We focus on the top $50$ airports with the highest numbers of flight routes in the analysis.
-After removing airlines which have the same 2-letter International Air Transport Association (IATA) name or have no flight routes between these $50$ airports, we obtain an order-$3$ tensor $\cY$ of size $39 \times 50 \times 50$ tensor, where the entry $\cY_{[i,j,k]}$ equals to $1$ if there exists a flight route from airport $j$ to airport $k$ in airline $i$ and equals to $0$ otherwise.
+In the first application, we study a subset of the worldwide air routes networks\footnote{Available at: \url{https://openflights.org/data.html\#route}} based on 66,765 global flight routes from 568 airlines and 3,409 airports.
+We focus on the top $50$ airports with the highest numbers of flight routes and obtain an order-$3$ tensor $\cY$ of size $39 \times 50 \times 50$, where the entry $\cY_{ijk}$ equals to $1$ if there exists a flight route from airport $j$ to airport $k$ in airline $i$ and equals to $0$ otherwise.
 We perform tensor clustering using HLloyd initialized by HSC with rank $(r_1, r_2, r_2)=(5,5,5)$.
-Here $r_1$ and $r_2$ are chosen from $\{3,4,5,6\}$ based on the Bayesian information criterion (BIC) for block models~\citep{wang2019multiway},
+Here, $r_1$ and $r_2$ are chosen from $\{3,4,5,6\}$ that they (i) do not result in a singleton in any cluster and (ii) minimize the following Bayesian information criterion (BIC) for block models~\citep{wang2019multiway},

-Here we do not consider the choices of ($r_1$, $r_2$, $r_2$) that result in a singleton in any cluster.

-We find that the clustering results capture the geographic and traffic information of airlines and airports very well.
-Table \ref{tab: airline clustering} and \ref{tab: airport clustering} show the clustering results for airlines and airports, respectively.
-The clusters exhibit clear geographic patterns such as USA, China, and Europe.
-In the airport clustering, we find that Cluster 2 consists of airports from Southeast Asia.
-In addition, we find mixture clusters in the airline clustering.
-For example Cluster 3 is a mixture cluster consisting relative small airlines around the world; Cluster 5 consists three airlines from Europe and the Delta Airlines from USA.
+Tables \ref{tab: airline clustering} and \ref{tab: airport clustering} show the clustering results for airlines and airports, respectively.
+The clusters well capture the underlying geographic and traffic information.
+Meaningful regions, such as the USA, Europe, China, Southeast Asia, were identified in the airline clusters and/or airport clusters.
+We also find several mixture clusters: Airline Cluster 3 is a mixture cluster consisting relatively small airlines around the world; Airline Cluster 5 consists of three airlines from Europe and Delta Airlines from USA.